 The seeds of codependence are planted in dysfunctional families when a child experiences emotional abandonment.
 He or she learns to either rebel, withdraw from, or accommodate a parent who is controlling, selfish, depressed, addicted, or abusive.
 Such children don’t get the sense that their wants or needs matter.
 The family may be one of addiction or neglect, where children take on parental responsibilities and loose touch with themselves in the process.
 On the other hand, a family may seem perfect.
 The parents give their children the best of everything, but they expect perfection or adhere to rigid rules and beliefs, leaving no room for individuality and self-expression to flourish.

 Codependents usually do all the giving in relationships.
-Caring and helping others is fine, but if it’s at the expense of oneself, or if you don’t believe you have a choice – that it would be selfish not to or you’d risk losing the relationship – then care taking is not just a behavior, it’s an identity and source of self-worth.
+Caring and helping others is fine, but if it’s at the expense of oneself, or if you don’t believe you have a choice – that it would be selfish not to or you’d risk losing the relationship – then caretaking is not just a behavior, it’s an identity and source of self-worth.
 Alice has a big heart and a string of failed relationships.
 When she likes a man, she gives more than she gets.
 She helps her them with whatever their problem is.
-The men take her for granted or feel smothered, and eventually leave.
+The men take her for granted or feel smothered and eventually leave.
+Find out if you care too much – if you’re an enabler.

 A codependent conversation sounds like this: